 In Ayurveda, we have a lot of “herb allies.”
 Many of these are common fruits, culinary herbs, and other plants that we use in our everyday cooking in the West, where we sometimes forget that we have a medicine cabinet in our kitchens!

-Two of my favorite daily kitchen ingredients is lemon and black pepper.
-Not only are they a delicious combination when used in cooking, but they are packed with health benefits.
-Using them more in your food can be a great way to implement Ayurvedic practices in your daily life.
+Two of my favorite daily kitchen ingredients are lemon and black pepper.
+They not only make a delicious combination when used in cooking, but are also packed with health benefits.
+Using them more frequently in your food can be a great way to implement Ayurvedic practices in your daily life.

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
-This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
+This information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease.